Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Identities for Bernstein basis functions based on post quantum blossoming

-Reparametrization formula for $(p,q)$-Bernstein basis functions is last identity of this section which has its use in subdivision algorithms for standard Bezier curves.
+Reparametrization formula for post quantum Bernstein basis functions is last identity of this section which has its use in subdivision algorithms for B$\acute{e}$zier curves.
 Before proceeding to proof this change of basis formula, first there is a need to know a lemma.\\